CSmahesh04/CTR_AB_Test/README.md

 Now that we have cleaned the data, it is time to conduct a statistical hypothesis test.
 The dataset has to be in a specific format to use the **_scipy_** library to do the Chi-Squared test on our data.
 Once the data is in the correct format, the test can be done using the **_scipy_** library.
 It automatically calculates both the chi-squared statistic and the p-value.

 The p-value turns out to be **0.1898**, which translates to **19%**.
 The p-value is greater than _alpha_, at a 5% level of significance (we have to look alpha up in a table).
 This means we don't reject the null hypothesis.
-The null hypothesis here being, there is a statistically significant difference between the conversion rates for the two web pages.
-Thus, by rejecting the null hypothesis, it has been established that there is no preference for the user of one web page over the other.
+The null hypothesis here being, there is no statistically significant difference between the conversion rates for the two web pages.
+Thus, by failing to reject the null hypothesis, it has been established that there is no preference for the user of one web page over the other.
 <h5 align="center">P-value using Scipy</h5>
 <p align="center">
   <img src="https://github.com/CSmahesh04/CTR_AB_Test/blob/main/Images/p_value.PNG" width=550>